 Discover the inexpensive Art of Woodburning

 Woodburning – or pyrography – is a crafting hobby involving burning a design into wood.
-Before I started woodburning, I thought I’d never 17821044_10208929827224010_1061543929_nbe able to get into a hobby like it.
+Before I started woodburning, I thought I’d never be able to get into a hobby like it.
 I figured the tools would be too expensive, there would be a difficult learning curve, and that I’d need some serious artistic skills to pull off such a complex craft project.
 Fortunately, I was wrong and it’s now one of my favorite crafts.
 I woodburned birthday gifts, my own wedding décor, and Christmas gifts.
 I even created a name plate for my dog’s crate.
 If you’re looking for a fun craft that you can afford and is relatively easy, then woodburning may be the crafting hobby for you.

 It’s relatively cheap